SpaceVim/SpaceVim/docs/documentation.md

     merged = false
 ```

 `on_cmd` option means this plugin will be loaded only when the following commands are called.

+`merged` option is used for merging plugins directory.
+When `merged` is `trye`, all files in
+this custom plugin will be merged into `~/.cache/vimfiles/.cache/init.vim/` for neovim or
+`~/.cache/vimfiles/.cache/vimrc/` for vim.

 For more options see `:h dein-options`.

 **disable existing plugins**

-If you want to disable plugins which are added by SpaceVim, you can use SpaceVim `disabled_plugins` options:
+If you want to disable plugins which are added by SpaceVim,
+you can use SpaceVim `disabled_plugins` options:

 ```toml
 [options]